 When HR lays down the rules and policies it gives the employees and idea that the company is serious about proving itself as an inclusive and supportive one.

-3. Create an internal support team
+3. Create an Internal Support Team

-4. Make it a long-term investment
+4. Make It a Long-term Investment

-For an organisation to be truly inclusive, the work should be a continuous one and HR should take it as a long-term activity.
+For an organization to be truly inclusive, the work should be a continuous one and HR should take it as a long-term activity.
 The HR management should make necessary plans and strategies to make it a success in the long run.
 Make sure the policies allow that and create a road map that will allow for long-term improvements as well.

-There are a lot of perks of being an inclusive organisation with diversity being one of the building blocks of a dynamic team.
+There are a lot of perks of being an inclusive organization with diversity being one of the building blocks of a dynamic team.
 This will also help out to reach a more diverse customer base and reach out to different markets easily.